A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Ventilation comes in the form of armpit zips, side zippers, core vents, mesh pockets, the main zipper, or other various ventilation holes built into a jacket.
 They’re all useful to increase airflow and cool you down.
 And they allow some moisture to escape so that the breathable membrane won’t have to work as hard.

-Pit-zips will allow more moisture and heat to escape than any other type of ventilation.
-And with pit-zips, you can generally use them even when it’s raining.
+Pit zips, which can be used even when it’s raining, will allow more moisture and heat to escape than any other type of ventilation.

 Mobility

-You don’t want something that inhibits movement unless you’re just going to be standing around in it.
-You want a jacket that moves as comfortably as you move.
-When hiking, mobility isn’t as important of a consideration as it is for climbing, but it’s still very important for general comfort.
+Mobility refers to how easy it is to move around in a jacket.
+When hiking, mobility isn’t as critical a consideration as it is for climbing, but it’s still important for general comfort.

-Look for rain jackets that aren’t too tight.
-Articulated arms are great as well, while stretch fabric like that used in the MH Exposure/2 is the crème de la crème.
+Look for rain jackets with mobility-enhancing features like articulated arms, underarm gussets, and an adjustable hem and hood.
+Stretch fabric like that used in the MH Exposure/2 is the crème de la crème.
 If you’re in between sizes we recommend sizing up, then you’ll have room to move and options for layering underneath your outer shell.

 Durability